rccordell/f20bbb/schedule.md

 + _Various days_: documented meetings of studio groups, for at least 90 minutes each week, to support final project development
 + _Biweekly_: brief check-ins with the professor, either during scheduled student hours or another arranged time

-### A Note on Studio Sessions

-Studio sessions are intended to give you time to experiment with the book technologies introduced throughout the semester, make substantive progress toward your final project, and get sustained feedback from your peers.
-Studio group meetings should happen in real-time—whether remote or in-person—and are not optional.
-Groups may decide to use weeks differently, perhaps simply working in proximity one week while sharing their progress another.
-Perhaps a group would decide to ask one member to share progress each week for part of their meeting time while devoting the rest to sustained project work.
-You should use this time as best supports your projects' development, but you should make use of this time, even given the strangeness of studio during a pandemic.
-Each studio group should document their meetings—short bullets are fine—in a format that I can access regularly, such as forum thread in Canvas.

 ## A Key to the Schedule

 Following each day on the schedule are two letters in parentheses, which indicate our primary modalities for that day.
 The first letter indicates the class' location, physical or virtual; the second indicates its temporal dimensions.
 As you likely know by now, by default NUFlex courses are expected to be synchronous and allow students to join in-person or remotely, but there will be some variation in this course.
 Here's a full rundown: